WisdmLabs/js-assignment-1/README.md

   - [] Session should be available in the browser until the user logs out.
   - [] Listing of events should look something like shown below, but with better UI.
     - [] ![Alt text](/images/FullCalendar.png?raw=true "Events Listing")

+### Evaluation

+- Our goal is to find answers to those questions:

+- Do you understand the JavaScript language and more in general web technologies?

+- Can you judge which library/framework is the best fit for a job and use it correctly?

+- Can you design interfaces that are clear and easy to use?

+- Do you master your working environment?

+#### Due to the limited time consider the followings:

+It is NOT important to have a fully functional application at the end.

+We'll develop just for the latest version of Google Chrome.